anodyne/nova/README.md

 * added the ability for textareas to "grow" as more text is added like Facebook
 * added the ability for site messages to have previously disallowed HTML tags (like embed, iframe, etc.) for embedding media assets from YouTube and Vimeo
 * added the ability to nest mission groups one level deep
+* added the ability for someone with level 2 admin rights to reset someone's password (the new password will be emailed to the user and they'll be prompted to reset the password the next time they log in)
 * updated seamless substitution to be able to override email view files
 * updated Thresher with a new way to create and manage categories when working on a wiki page
 * updated Thresher with a completely new user experience for managing wiki pages